rantao-usc/survey/README.md

 ## 2. get random 10 questions and show on frontend
 <img width="1869" alt="2  get random 10 questions and show on frontend" src="https://user-images.githubusercontent.com/78400414/162368393-e0209151-ef0d-409c-be4c-25d72563b836.png">

-## 3. after you finish a question, the title will go green, and if didn't choose some questions but still press the complete button, titles becomes red, and you cannot submit
+## 3. After completing a question in the system, the title of the question will turn green.
+However, if you press the complete button without answering some questions, the titles of those unanswered questions will turn red.
+In this case, you will not be able to submit the questionnaire until all questions are answered.
 <img width="1871" alt="3  after you finish a question, the title will go green, and if didn't choose some questions but still press the complete button, titles becomes red, and you cannot submit" src="https://user-images.githubusercontent.com/78400414/162368472-0b7fd59f-7560-4a9f-b2b3-2d5311efd3e5.png">

-## 4. after click the button, shows another page, store the results, as well as the time spent, into mongodb, and download all the results in mongodb in a csv file
+## 4. Once you click the button, a new page will appear.
+The results of the quiz, along with the time taken to complete it, will be stored in MongoDB.
+The results in MongoDB can be downloaded as a CSV file.
 <img width="1866" alt="4  after click the button, shows another page, store the results, as well as the time spent, into mongodb, and download all the results in mongodb in a csv file" src="https://user-images.githubusercontent.com/78400414/162368504-9f800f8a-f9e6-4fa6-853f-704e8a6fd75e.png">

 ## 5. results stored in mongodb